RandomDeveloper1234/Test/troubleshooting.md

 - **xPosistionToStartFrom**: It's of type int, and it's not obligatory to assign a value to it.
 It's default value is null which later in the method becomes half the screensize vertically.
 The posiont of the top side of the mobile is 0, and this parameter determines how much away vertically from the top side the scrolling will start from.
 Assign null to it or leave it if you want the scrolling to start from halv the screen vertically.
 Assign by example 300 to it if you want the scrolling to start from there vertically.

 ### FindElementByText
 Don't use this method a lot because depending on the launguage the text will usually change.
 It takes only one parameter which is the text of the AppiumElement you are trying to find.
+It throws an exception if no element is found.

 ### FindElementByTextContaintedInText
 Also don't use this method a lot because depending on the launguage the text will usually change.
 It takes only one parameter which is text contained in the text of the AppiumElement you are trying to find.
+It throws an exception if no element is found.

 ### FindElementByAttribute
-It tries to find an AppiumElement by an attribute and it's value that should be present in the element you are trying to find.
-By example the attribute **content-desc** and the value **Open navigation drawer**.
+This method tries to find an AppiumElement by an attribute and it's value, that should be present in the element you are trying to find.
+By example the attribute **content-desc** and the value **Open navigation drawer**, if the the attribute exists in an element and it's value is the value provided then that element is returned by this method.
+It throws an exception if no element is found.

 ### FindElementByTextContainedInAttribute
+This method tries to find a AppiumElement by checking if the attribute and it's value provided to this method, is present in an AppiumElement that is currently on the screen.
+It throws an exception if no element is found.

 ## How to use an AppiumElement in a test method
 First find an AppiumElement (i.e view) by a method you choose and then you can use it.
 One of the most usual things you will do with it is clicking it to test navigation.
 It's done like this: **aButton.Click();**.
 After clicking it, just use a method to find a view in the next page to test if the navigation was successfull.
 Down you will aslo find a list of what else you can test, for example an input field(called Entry in .NetMaui).